 Cotton.—We have in our office at this time, seven large and well grown cotton bolls, growing out from the main stem within two inches.
 This beats any thing we have seen—this cotton is from the plantation of Samuel D. Shackleford, Esqu. in the southern part of this county.
 We have been shown some that we thought hard to beat, yet this takes the cakes.

-Although the synonymous variant to take the biscuit is considered British, it has been used in American English, and the earliest instance that I have found is from The Morning Star (Wilmington, North Carolina) of 2nd August 1879:
+Although the synonymous variant to take the biscuit is considered British, it has been used in American English; in fact, the earliest instance that I have found is from The Morning Star (Wilmington, North Carolina) of 2nd August 1879:

 A Louisville reporter speaks of his town as “the pure city before which the Ohio river crouches and plays its music through the Falls and hurries on.”
 This, it strikes us, rather takes the biscuit.

-On 7th August 1888, The Athletic News and Cyclists’ Journal (Manchester, Lancashire) used an extended form of the phrase:
+On 7th August 1888, The Athletic News and Cyclists’ Journal (Manchester, Lancashire, England) used an extended form of the phrase:

 For a bit of steady batting, W. Farey’s performance in the match mentioned above, for Keighley, about takes the biscuit, box and all.
 He scored 72 runs, of which no fewer than 50 were got in singles.
 “More power to yer arm, sirrah,” applies here, surely?